Azure/fluent-plugin-azuremonitormetrics/README.md

-  orderby           [The aggregation to use for sorting] (example: sum asc) filter            [filter to reduce metric data] (example A eq 'a1' and B eq '*') result_type       [reduces the set of data collected] metric            [The name of the metric to retrive] api_version       [api version]   (default: "2017-05-01-preview")
+  orderby           [The aggregation to use for sorting] (example: sum asc) filter            [filter to reduce metric data] (example A eq 'a1' and B eq '*') result_type       [reduces the set of data collected] metrics           [The name of the metrics to retrive, sperated by commas] (example: Network Out,Percentage CPU) api_version       [api version]   (default: "2017-05-01-preview")
 </source>
 ```